amrlabib/javascript-essentials/IIFE.md

 #### Example 5.4:

-Save state with IIFE and closure, this is a copy from example 4.3 but using IIFE
+Save state with IIFE and closure, this is a copy from example 4.3 used in closure but using IIFE instead of named function

 Capture the value of `i` inside each loop using closure (fix Example 4.1)